uwegeercken/evaluator/README.md

                     .build(), ConnectorType.OR)
             .build();

+If you don't define any checks in a group the result will evaluate to "false".
+If you don't add any groups to a logic object then the result will evaluate also to "false".

 Instead of using a string array like in the case above, you can use any other object that you want to test against a defined logic.
 Like e.g. a record from a SQL resultset or a row that contains all fields parsed from a CSV file.
 Using an object that represents a row of attributes or fields will allow you to compare fields against each other.
 Or you may check a field against a defined value.